Back to Rankings

 Operator

-Our next question comes from the line of Scott Group with Wolfe Research.
+Our next question will come from the line of Mike Linenberg with Deutsche Bank.
 Please go ahead.

 Scott Kirby